kefir500/github-release-stats/README.md

 ## Description

-**GitHub Release Stats** is a JavaScript library for fetching the GitHub release download count and other statistics.
+**GitHub Release Stats** is a JavaScript library written in TypeScript for fetching the GitHub release download count and other statistics.

 It can be used in several ways: